Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

-where the tilde indicates the operators in the interaction picture, its absence the \schr picture, and the dependence of $R(\omega)$ indicates that the operator is that of the $\omega$ energy gap of the system in the rotated frame where the Hamiltonian is diagonal.
+where the tilde indicates the operators in the interaction picture, its absence the \schr picture, and the dependence of $R(\omega)$ indicates that the operator is that of the $\omega$ energy gap of the system.
 With these definitions, \cref{eq:Redfield_TimeDepentCoeff_QME_SysSetting} can be rewritten as